-12 Ways to Honor Deceased Loved Ones at Your Wedding
+12 Special Ways to Honor a Deceased Loved One at Your Wedding

-Your wedding day is a celebration with loved ones, so it's only natural to want to include those relatives who have passed away.
+Your wedding day is a celebration with loved ones, so it's only natural to want to include those friends or relatives who've passed away before you get to say "I do."
 Your inclusion of a deceased relative can be as subtle as a symbolic white rose in your bouquet or as public as a moment of silence at the ceremony, and we rounded up 12 more ways below.
-A tip: Check in with any close relatives who may be sensitive to the death, and then decide how you want to honor their presence in your life without turning the wedding into a memorial service.
+It's also a good idea to check in with any close relatives who may be sensitive to the death—from there, you can decide how you'd like to honor them without turning the wedding into something that feels like a heavy memorial service.

 Pin their photos to your bouquet.